 Scott joined our staff in January of 2022, He comes from upper New York State and has 34 years’ experience in municipal Water and Wastewater treatment.
 Scott currently holds Class 4A wastewater and class 1A water licenses in New York.
 He is hoping to cross over to Illinois as a class A water and class I wastewater certified operator.
 He was chief operator of a 1 mgd activated sludge plant as well as Lab director for Town of Ontario for 30 years.
 Scott will be responsible for technical assistance and training for the southern half of the state.

 Dave started with the Association in February 2019.
 His primary responsibility is to coordinate and establish training sessions for water supply operators.
 For those not familiar with Dave, he comes to IRWA out of retirement from Illinois EPA.
 Dave culminated his career with the state in December 2018 after spending over 33 years working with Illinois water supplies.
 He hopes to continue contributing to the industry by assisting in the continuing education of Illinois' water supply professionals.

-Kent has joined the IRWA Source Water Protection Program in September of 2021after spending the past 29 years as a water and wastewater operator.
+Kent joined IRWA in September of 2021 after spending the past 29 years as a water and wastewater operator.
 Kent holds a Class “A” water license, and a Class “1” wastewater license.
 For the past 12 years Kent has been the Manager of a 4 MGD combined surface water/groundwater treatment supply.
-He provides on-site, hands-on assistance to rural and small community water systems in the design and implementation of source water protection plans at the local level.
+He provides on-site, hands-on assistance and training to rural and small community wastewater systems.

 Illinois Rural Water Association